top of page

 • Where the person is mistaken about the sexual nature of the act or the identity of the other person;

-• Where the person submits because of a false representation as to the nature or purpose of the act.
+• Where the person is mistaken about the sexual nature of the act;

 For a person to be found guilty it must be shown that they either knew the victim did not consent or they were reckless as to whether the victim was consenting.
 Recklessness in this context includes failing to consider whether or not the other person was consenting.

-If a person engages in non-consensual conduct with sexual connotations which does not meet the definition of ‘sexual intercourse’ they can still be charged with committing an act of gross indecency or with indecent assault.
+If a person engages in non-consensual conduct with sexual connotations which does not meet the definition of ‘sexual intercourse’ they can still be charged with lesser offences under the criminal code.

 If you or a loved one are facing charges of this nature it is essential that high quality legal advice is sought at the earliest opportunity.